Allah Bachayo Khoso: Career

-He stated playing Alghoza in early age and got popularity in 1976.
-He was disciple of Misri Khan Jamali and Khamiso Khan.
-His items of playing Alghoza were recorded from Radio Pakistan Hyderabad, Sindh.
-He performed with four Alghozas at a time in his one performance in Philippines in 2003.
+He started playing alghoza at an early age and got popularity in 1976.
+He was a disciple of Misri Khan Jamali and Khamiso Khan.
+His items of playing alghoza were recorded from Radio Pakistan Hyderabad, Sindh.
+He performed with four alghozas at a time in his one performance in the Philippines in 2003.
 For the best performance he was awarded with Shah Abdul Latif Bhitai award.
 He was well aware of Sindhi classical music.
-He had played Alghoza with legendary singer Madam Noor Jehan during war between India and Pakistan in1965 in Lahore at Vagha border.
+He had played Alghoza with legendary singer Madam Noor Jehan during the 1965 Pakistan-India war in Lahore at the Wagha border.
 His recorded performance was part of Sindhi film Chandoki.
-He became the famous icon in the Sindhi folk music performance.
+He became a famous icon in the Sindhi folk music performance.

 Death

 He died on 5 December 2012 and was buried at his hometown.